-Nonstatutory Stock Options.
-Nonstatutory stock options granted under the 1992 Plan generally have the following federal income tax consequences:
+Stock Bonus Awards.
+Stock bonus awards granted under the Directors' Plan, as amended, generally have the following federal income tax consequences:

-There are no tax consequences to the optionee or the Company by reason of the grant of a nonstatutory stock option.
-Upon exercise of a nonstatutory stock option, the optionee normally will recognize taxable ordinary income equal to the excess of the stock's fair market value on the date of exercise over the option exercise price.
-Generally, with respect to employees, the Company is required to withhold from regular wages or supplemental wage payments an amount based on the ordinary income recognized.
-Subject to the requirement of reasonableness, the provisions of Section 162(m) of the Code and the satisfaction of a tax reporting obligation, the Company will generally be entitled to a business expense deduction equal to the taxable ordinary income realized by the optionee.
-Upon disposition of the stock, the optionee will recognize a capital gain or loss equal to the difference between the selling price and the sum of the amount paid for such stock plus any amount recognized as ordinary income upon exercise of the option.
-Such gain or loss will be long or short-term depending on whether the stock was held for more than one year.
-Slightly different rules apply to optionees who acquire stock subject to certain repurchase options or who are subject to Section 16(b) of the Exchange Act.
+Upon acquisition of stock under a stock bonus award, the recipient normally will recognize taxable ordinary income equal to the excess of the stock's fair market value over the purchase price, if any.
+Upon disposition of the stock, the recipient will recognize a capital gain or loss equal to the difference between the selling price and the sum of the amount paid for such stock, if any, plus any amount recognized as ordinary income upon acquisition (or vesting) of the stock.
+Such capital gain or loss will be long-term or short-term depending on the length of time the stock was held from the date ordinary income was measured.
+Slightly different rules may apply to persons who acquire stock subject to forfeiture under Section 16(b) of the Exchange Act.